Constrained Generalized Delaunay Graphs Are Plane Spanners: The Constrained Generalized Delaunay Graph Is Plane with Constant Spanning Ratio

 Let $x$ and $y$ be two distinct points on the boundary $\partial C$ of $C$.
 These two points split $\partial C$ into two parts.
 For each of these parts, there exists an isosceles triangle with base $x y$ such that the third vertex lies on that part of $\partial C$.
 We denote the base angles of these two triangles by $\alpha_{x, y}$ and $\alpha'_{x, y}$.
 We define $\alpha_C$ as follows:

+Note that since this function is defined on a compact set, the minimum and maximum exist and this function is well-defined.
+Some examples of $\alpha_C$ are the following: When $C$ is a circle, $\alpha_C = \pi/4$, when $C$ is a rectangle where $l$ and $s$ are the length of its long and short side, $\alpha_C = \tan^{-1}(s/l)$, and when $C$ is an equilateral triangle, $\alpha_C = \pi/3$.

 Given a graph $G$ and an angle $0 < \alpha < \pi/2$, we say that an edge $p q$ of $G$ satisfies the \emph{$\alpha$-diamond property}, when at least one of the two isosceles triangles with base $p q$ and base angle $\alpha$ does not contain any vertex visible to both $p$ and $q$.
 A graph $G$ satisfies the $\alpha$-diamond property when all of its edges satisfy this property~\cite{DJ89}.
-Some examples of $\alpha_C$ are the following: When $C$ is a circle, $\alpha_C = \pi/4$, when $C$ is a rectangle where $l$ and $s$ are the length of its long and short side, $\alpha_C = \tan^{-1}(s/l)$, and when $C$ is an equilateral triangle, $\alpha_C = \pi/3$.

-\begin{lemma} Let $C$ be any convex polygon.
+\begin{lemma} Let $C$ be any convex shape.
 The \delGraph satisfies the $\alpha_C$-diamond property. \end{lemma} \begin{proof} Let $p q$ be any edge of the \delGraph.
 Since $p q$ is an edge, there exists a \C{p}{q} such that \C{p}{q} does not contain any vertices that are visible to both $p$ and $q$.
 The vertices $p$ and $q$ split the boundary $\partial \C{p}{q}$ of \C{p}{q} into two parts and each of these parts defines an isosceles triangle with base $p q$.
 Let $\beta$ and $\gamma$ be the base angles of these two isosceles triangles and assume without loss of generality that $\beta \geq \gamma$ (see Figure~\ref{fig:DiamondProperty}).
 Let $x$ be the third vertex of the isosceles triangle having base angle $\beta$.